andrewheberle/opkssh-renewer/README.md

 The GUI runs as a daemon and will provide a notification when the current identity is close to or has expired and allow renewing of this identity.

 This is a very unpolished solution at this time and should not be relied upon for production use.

+### Known Issues

+On systems with graphics cards that do not fully implement/support OpenGL 2.0 (such as a virtual machine), it is requried to have `openGL32.dll` fil from [Mesa3D](https://fdossena.com/?p=mesa/index.frag) anlongside the executable to provide software rendering for OpenGL.